poxyran/virtualsectiondumper/x86/stable/readme.txt

 4. [ What's new? ]

-In this new version you can:

-* Get a list of all modules in a running process.
-	* Dump Full over a specific module.
-	* Dump Partial over a specific module.
-	* Sort modules list by Name, ImageBase or ImageSize.

-* Get a list of all opened handles.

-* Get a list of all threads.
+See changelog.txt for a complete list of changes.
-	* You can terminate, suspend or resume a thread.
-	* Sort the thread list by TID, Priority, TEB Address, Start Address or State.

-* Patch.
-	* You can search and replace bytes on memory in a running process.

 5. [ License ]

 VSD is distributed under the GNU GPL v3 license.
-Please, read the LICENSE file included in the .zip.
+Please, read the LICENSE file included in the VSD directory.

 6. [ Bugs, Suggestions, Comments, Features, Whatever ... ]